roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

 ## Create an Ingress to secure data transmission

-ACK allows you to use multiple types of certificates to reinforce the security of your applications.
+ACK allows you to use multiple types of certificate to reinforce the security of your services.

 1. Prepare your certificate.